 The Board Charter sets out performance evaluation requirements, including that the Board is to meet annually to review the performance of the Board, the Board Committees, the Chief Executive Officer, and specified Senior Executives.
-Additionally, the Chair is required to conduct a review of the performance and contribution to the

-Board of each Non-Executive Director.
-The performance of the Board was not formally evaluated during the period, however a formal evaluation will take place during FY22.
+Each Director's continuing Board membership is subject to their performance and ongoing relevance of their skills and experience.
+The Chair conducted a review of the performance and contribution to the Board of each Non-Executive Director.
+The performance of the Board was discussed during several board meetings during the period, including the effectiveness of the Board's role in setting Thorn's strategic direction, in monitoring executives and management and providing support and advice to the Company.
+The Board also focussed on identifying board performance improvement opportunities and governance framework gaps.